TikTok makes it mandatory for users to see personalised ads

-San Francisco, March 18 (IANS) Chinese short-video making app TikTok has announced to make it mandatory for users to see personalised ads from April 15.
+San Francisco: Chinese short-video making app TikTok has announced to make it mandatory for users to see personalised ads from April 15.

 Based on users' content preferences, the company will show ads in the app.